evanniedojadlo/evanniedojadlo.github.io/about.md

 permalink: /about/
 ---

-QA and an aspiring Salesforce.com guru.
+QA Engineer with a focus on automation.
 You can check out my other blog [here](http://mobiletester.me)